Eco-Arts Therapy Director and Professor

 I have been with Project NatureConnect since the early 2000’s.
 During this time I completed a Ph.D and Master’s, with honors, in Applied Ecopsychology with a minor in Natural Attraction Ecology with PNC/Akamai University.
 I am also certified in EcoArt Therapy.
-I have completed Diplomas in Therapeutic Art: Arts Therapy for Self-Healing , Therapeutic Art: Art Therapy: Coloring, Drawing , Painting & Self Exploration, Art Therapy: History and Usage with Others, and Reiki & Color Therapy accredited by CPD.
-I am currently in the process completing an additional diploma Rational Emotive Behavior Therapy (REBT) through CPD.
+I have completed Diplomas in Therapeutic Art: Arts Therapy for Self-Healing , Therapeutic Art: Art Therapy: Coloring, Drawing , Painting & Self Exploration, Art Therapy: History and Usage with Others, Rational Emotive Behavior Therapy (REBT), and Reiki & Color Therapy accredited by CPD.

-I serve as an adjunct faculty member of Akamai University and have been appointed to instruct the subject of Applied Ecopsychology.
-I am also an adjunct faculty member for Portland State University (PSU) to instruct in the subject of EcoArt Therapy.
+I serve as an adjunct faculty member of various universities and have been appointed to instruct the subject of Applied Ecopsychology and Eco-Arts Therapy since 2012.

-Norma has completed her certificate in Eco-Art Therapy and is a PhD Student with Project NatureConnect. (only a dissertation away, go girl!)
+Norma has completed her certificate in Eco-Art Therapy, a Master’s in Applied Ecopsychology, and is a PhD Canidate with Project NatureConnect. (only a dissertation away, go girl!)

 She is a responsible, trustworthy, down to earth person that is family oriented, respects natural beings of all sorts, and being part of a supportive community that seeks honest and sustainable lifestyles.
 She was raised in a close-knit community in a Northern Maine farming town where residents always supported each other in times of need and times of joy.
 If someone was to search for her they would find her coloring in a book, sewing , outside up in a tree, wading in a field of wildflowers, hiking, playing in the woods, or even laying on the ground watching clouds go by or watching stars move across the sky.
 She was super active in various sports and believed in team work and supporting each other.
 Peace was found in just being with nature and listening, talking, and making up stories.
 Nature… was far more interactive than playing with dolls.